 Move to a Smaller Space

-Coming back to where we started, now that your house is cleared off all the mess and there is less things to stuff with many corners just lying empty, reconsider the space issue.
+Coming back to where we started, now that your house is cleared off all the mess and there are fewer things to stuff with many corners just lying empty, reconsider the space issue.
 If you are living in a plush villa or paying rent for a gorgeous five roomed apartment start thinking on lines of moving to a smaller apartment.
 Think how many rooms would be sufficient to accommodate your family members without seeming too crowded or cumbersome.
-Drop off your guests and extended family members,who come on annual visits, out of the list.
+Drop off your guests and extended family members, who come on annual visits, out of the list.
 When they do come, you can always make alternative arrangements of beddings and other things for the few days.
 But by moving into a smaller space, you would revel in the feeling of leading a minimalistic lifestyle and saving hundreds of dollars annually.
 Once you move in, organize the minimal things that you have got now and you will surely find life much more at ease and simple than before.
 After all, cleaning a smaller home is much easier and less tiresome than spending hours sweeping, mopping and dusting corners of a big apartment.

 Save Your Money

 Opt for an emergency fund, invest in something worthwhile for your future or simply make an account for daily savings.
 Being minimalistic doesn't always mean you have to look into the minimal side of what you possess.
 You can also cut down on your expenses by choosing to go minimal on your debt paying schemes as well.
 Pay only the minimum amount required of you every month so as not to get caught in the debt trap.
 Keep aside the remaining amount which you could have managed to pay in addition to your monthly interest of your credit cards or loans.
 If you feel it is difficult for you to save without compulsion make an emergency fund which you would use only in case of extreme contingencies.
-In this way you can get rid of your stress as well as you would be relieved and relaxed knowing there is sufficient funds to meet your emergency needs at any point of time.
+In this way, you can get rid of your stress as well as you would be relieved and relaxed knowing there are sufficient funds to meet your emergency needs at any point of time.

 Enjoy Life as a Minimalist

 Once you have stepped into the cosmos of minimalism, learn to enjoy life as it comes.
 Take pleasure in giving to others, packing less for your travel, walking on foot instead of traveling by car, and making simple choices on a daily basis.
-If you are planning on a vacation, look out for venues near your place of residence instead of picking out spots that are far away and expensive to travel to.
+If you are planning a vacation, look out for venues near your place of residence instead of picking out spots that are far away and expensive to travel to.
 Hunt down a serene spot that's not hyped as a top tourist destination, yet it possesses all the aesthetic pleasures needed for a relaxing vacation.
 Go out for nature walks and breathe in the fresh air instead of taking a drive in your car.
 Talk with your neighbors, spend time with unfortunate children, develop relationships with people you meet every day and cherish these new bonds.

 After all, when you lead the life of a minimalist you have less to think about, worry about, or stress over.
-You spend less time shopping and preparing food, and of course you are relieved to know that you have a handsome amount of money saved for those dire situations.
+You spend less time shopping and preparing food, and of course, you are relieved to know that you have a handsome amount of money saved for those dire situations.
 This leaves you with enough time to indulge in the things that actually matter, which provide you with satisfaction and solace that we so crave for in our lives today.

 Questions and Answers

-I understand that the right minimal list design in your enviroment can reduce stress levels?
+I understand that the right minimal list design in your environment can reduce stress levels?
 Is this true?.
 I have tried: I have tried removing clutter from my life to have a more zen lifestyle..
 I think it was caused by: A hectic lifestyle and not enough time to clean my apartment caused this problem.

 Categories : Green Living

-Recent edits by: Donna, Eng, Melissa Rae
+Recent edits by: VC, Donna, Eng